minhajnadeem/kotlin-by-example/examples/01_introduction/02_Functions.md

 4. A single-expression function that returns an integer (inferred).
 5. Calls the first function with the argument `Hello`.
 6. Calls the function with two parameters, passing values for both of them.
 7. Calls the same function omitting the second one.
-The default value `Info` is used.
+The default value `$` is used.
 8. Calls the same function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
 9. Prints the result of the `sum` function call.
 10. Prints the result of the `multiply` function call.

 ### Infix Functions

 Member functions and extensions with a single parameter can be turned into [infix functions](https://kotlinlang.org/docs/reference/functions.html#infix-notation).
+Infix functions are used to increase the readability of code.

 ```run-kotlin
 fun main() {